imranoorRahman/QMoct_publicView/README.md

   - Recreate mobile application using Flutter: allowing the same code base to run on both IOS and Android
   - Improvements to current functionality
   - Improvments to UI

+  # Acknowledgement
+  Thanking Dr.Robert Donnan and Dr.Peter Tomlins from QMUL for support and guidance